Secretowo/apc-mini-audio-control/README.md

 # apc-mini-audio-control
 Control Audio on a per-process level using an AKAI Professional APC mini.
+Requires [apc-mini-py](https://github.com/Secretowo/apc-mini-py) and a bunch of other things (find out yourself by the ImportErrors...)
 The code is a mess. i know. but it works.

 # What do the buttons do?: